MartinPacker/md2pptx/user-guide.md

 The above stores temporary files in the Temp subdirectory of the user's home directory.
 As you can see from this example directory names are expanded.

+#### Deleting The First (Processing Summary) Slide - with `DeleteFirstSlide`
+<a id="deleting-the-first-(processing-summary)-slide-with-deletefirstslide"></a>

+Sometimes you will want to review the Processing Summary slide - which is the first slide in the presentation.
+Sometimes you won't.

+To remove it specify:

+    removeFirstSlide: yes

+The default is `no`.

+**Note:** If you don't have a Processing Summary slide - perhaps because the slide master you used doesn't have a slide - the first slide would still be removed if you specified `removeFirstSlide: yes`.
+This is probably not what you want to have happen.

 #### Table Metadata